praveenkumarchandaliya/STTP_Program/README.md

-# Student and Faculty Training Program
+# Explainable AI and LIME

 - Explainable AI and LIME: Making Machine Learning Models Interpretable What is Explainable AI (XAI)?